dseeni/TechArtDemos/README.md

 	; ... repeat for every key
 }
 ```
-- [x] Fully automate the generation of keymap chart for each keyboard layout
+- [x] Fully automate the generation of a keymap chart for each keyboard layout
 with an HTML webpage, including Autohotkey mappings.
 - [x] Generate native application configuration data, such as a UserConfig.kys
 file (Photoshop), UserHotkeyString XML (Fusion360), Moi.ini (Moi3d),